 Now restart Apache and GitLab should fire up!
 Note that when first starting GitLab, the page might take a minute or so to load while the server starts GitLab.
 Keep reading if you want to install GitLab to a subdirectory.

-One small snag I ran into was that since I was running WordPress at the server root and WordPress makes use of mod_rewrite to change the URL’s around, it was interferring with GitLab.
+One small snag I ran into was that since I was running Wordpress at the server root and Wordpress makes use of mod_rewrite to change the URL's around, it was interfering with GitLab.
 Fortunately, this is a very simple fix.
 In the public directory of GitLab, create an .htaccess file with the contents: